 The Mediating Effect of Proactive Personality

-There is substantial variability across studies on the strength of the relationship between CSE and performance (Grant & Wrzesniewski, 2010), suggesting that the effect of CSE on performance is not direct.
-We argue that this indirect relationship is also present when considering the link between CSE and innovative behavior via proactive personality.
-Proactive personality is defined as the individual tendency to affect constructive changes (Bateman & Crant, 1993) by anticipating future outcomes and taking actions to accumulate resources (Gong et al. 2012).
-Judge et al. (1997) contended that CSE and proactive personality did not share the same basic personality; CSE is more strongly related to emotional stability and factor alpha (getting along), and proactive personality is more strongly related to openness to experience and factor beta (getting ahead) (Fuller & Marler, 2009).
+There is substantial variation across studies regarding the strength of the relationship between CSE and performance (Grant & Wrzesniewski, 2010), suggesting that the effect of CSE on performance is not direct.
+We argue that this indirect relationship is also present when considering the link between CSE and innovative behavior via having a proactive personality.
+Proactive personality is defined as the individual tendency to affect constructive changes (Bateman & Crant, 1993) by anticipating future outcomes and taking actions to accumulate resources (Gong et al., 2012).
+Judge, et al. (1997) contended that CSE and proactive personality did not share the same basic personality; CSE is more strongly related to emotional stability and factor alpha (getting along), and proactive personality is more strongly related to openness to experience and factor beta (getting ahead) (Fuller & Marler, 2009).

-While there is undoubtedly a relationship between personality variables, the research on these relationships is still relatively in its infancy.
-Bono and Judge (2003), in their review of CSE, found that the relationship between CSE and job performance was relatively small (r = .23) as compared to its relationship with job satisfaction (r = .43), indicating additional mechanism is needed to explain the link between CSE and job performance.
-Therefore, we propose that proactive personality serves as a mediating variable between the relationship between CSE and behaviors.
-Aligned with our contention, Chang et al. (2012) suggested integrating CSE within approach avoidance framework as a parsimonious theory to understand the relationship between CSE and other variables.
-Approach avoidance theory suggests that an individual’s experience can be classified in terms of one’s sensitivity to positive or negative information, and the relationship between personality traits (such as CSE) and their outcomes is thought to be driven by the differences in sensitivities to positive (approach) and negative (avoidance) information (Chang et al., 2012).
-Thus, employing approach avoidance framework (Elliot & Thrash, 2002), high CSE individuals - people who view himself or herself as capable, worthy and in control - are expected to have approach motivation to adopt approach goal by taking actions and anticipating future outcomes, thus enabling them to perform innovatively.
+While there is undoubtedly a relationship between personality variables, research into these relationships is still relatively in its infancy.
+Bono & Judge (2003), in their review of CSE, found that the relationship between CSE and job performance was relatively small (r = 0.23) as compared to its relationship with job satisfaction (r = 0.43), indicating an additional mechanism is needed to explain the link between CSE and job performance.
+Therefore, we proposed that proactive personality serves as a mediating variable between the relationship between CSE and such behavior.
+Aligned with our contention, Chang, et al. (2012) suggested integrating CSE within an approach avoidance framework as a parsimonious theory that facilitates understanding the relationship between CSE and other variables.
+Approach avoidance theory suggests that an individual’s experience can be classified in terms of his sensitivity to positive or negative information, and the relationship between personality traits (such as CSE) and their outcomes is thought to be driven by the differences in sensitivities to positive (approach) and negative (avoidance) information (Chang et al., 2012).
+Thus, employing an approach avoidance framework (Elliot & Thrash, 2002), high CSE individuals—people who view themselves as capable, worthy and in control—are expected to have approach motivation to adopt approach goals by taking actions and anticipating future outcomes, thus enabling them to perform innovatively.
 We concur with this framework as we suggest that proactive personality is in line with strong approach motivation.
 Therefore, we hypothesize the following:

 Hypothesis 2: Proactive personality will have a positive effect on innovative behavior.